How a Realist Hero Rebuilt the Kingdom: Light novels

-How a Realist Hero Rebuilt the Kingdom is written by Dojyomaru and illustrated by Fuyuyuki.
-The series originally started as a web novel in 2014 on Shōsetsuka ni Narō, but it was subsequently deleted and resumed on Pixiv.
-The series was later acquired by Overlap, who published the first volume as a light novel under their Overlap Bunko imprint in 2016.
+Written by Dojyomaru and illustrated by Fuyuyuki, How a Realist Hero Rebuilt the Kingdom originally started as a web novel in 2014 on Shōsetsuka ni Narō, but it was subsequently deleted and resumed on Pixiv.
+The series was later acquired by Overlap, who published twenty volumes of it as a light novel under their Overlap Bunko imprint from May 25, 2016, to December 25, 2024.
 Digital English light novel publisher J-Novel Club announced their acquisition of the series on February 23, 2017.
 The print version is published by Seven Seas Entertainment.
-As of April 2022, seventeen volumes have been released.